bassamanator/Sovol-SV06-firmware/README.md

 # 🚨 *One-Stop-Shop* Sovol SV06 Klipper Configuration

-This repository contains the Klipper configuration and firmware for the Sovol SV06 3D printer with completely *stock hardware*.
+This repository contains the Klipper configuration and firmware for the **Sovol SV06** 3D printer with completely *stock hardware*.

-If you wanted to use the One-Stop-Shop Klipper Configuration for any other printer, please switch to the [any-printer](https://github.com/bassamanator/Sovol-SV06-firmware/tree/any-printer) branch.
+If you wanted to use the One-Stop-Shop Klipper Configuration for a *different printer*, please switch to the [any-printer](https://github.com/bassamanator/Sovol-SV06-firmware/tree/any-printer) branch.

 I am creating these files for my personal use and cannot be held responsible for what it might do to your printer.
 Use at your own risk.